Last Updated on May 31, 2023 by Dave Schoenbeck

 - Camp and fish throughout the US mountain states

 Most of these goals can be easily broken down into SMART steps to help me make them a reality.
 Of course, the specifics of each plan will vary depending on the person.
-Still, the result is the same: whether your focus is on family, friends, health, charity, education, or business, setting goals in life that are actionable is key to achieving them.
+Still, the result is the same: whether your focus is on family, friends, health, charity, education, or business, setting goals in life that are actionable is critical to achieving them.